sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 There are [a](https://protobuf.dev/) [lot](https://mavlink.io/en/) [of](https://github.com/6over3/bebop) [different](https://msgpack.org/index.html) [tools](https://flatbuffers.dev/) for defining structured messages and working with their serialized representations for communication over-the-wire.
 I have worked with open source, closed source, and hand-rolled toolchains tackling this problem.
 Every tool I have seen has a serious design flaw that makes them very difficult to use correctly in mission-critical contexts.
 Validation - both of individual fields and of whole messages - is completely decoupled from the message definitions.
 This is a fundamental gap in how messages are specified.
 A comprehensive description of what makes a message valid is equally important in system design as the types and names of the fields.

 About a year ago I started thinking about a better type of message definition format.
 One designed with embedded targets and validation at the forefront.
-Enter **Crunch**: a message definition protocol with a few design principles that distinguish it from other options.
+Enter [Crunch](https://github.com/sam-w-yellin/crunch): a message definition protocol with a few design principles that distinguish it from other options.

 1. Semantic field verification is *opt-out* rather than  *opt-in*.
 Fields are defined not only with a name and a type, but a set of validity criteria.
 2. The serialization protocol is swappable.
 You can choose a flexible serialization based on tag-length-value, or a speed optimized static serialization, or define your own.